SeeMirra/SeeMirra/README.md

 - 😍 I'm most passionate about **the intersection of Media and Technology**

-The video below was created using 7 different ML models in a custom pipeline on my local workstation (rtx 3090ti).
+The video below was created using 7 different ML models in a custom pipeline on my local RTX 3090 Ti

 - Split Audio (Demucs)
 - Generate Initial Image